 Mark this point, just like the other holes to be drilled, and make the holes.
-Preferably use a drill press so that the holes are drilled perfectly square.
+Preferably, use a drill press so that the holes are drilled perfectly squarely.

 You can now also mark the slot in which the t-track will be attached.

-You can make the slot by sliding the plate over the table saw in several steps.
+You can make the slot by sliding the plate along the table saw fence over the table saw in several steps.
 Set the depth of the saw blade equal to the height of the T-track.

 To attach the plate to the bottom of the jig I used two triangular pieces of plywood as support and to ensure the squareness of this jig.